Table of Contents

 The Bible teaches, “In the beginning God created the heavens and the earth” (Genesis 1:1).
 The heaven of heavens or the highest heaven is where God and the angels live.
 It is a place of purity, holiness and peace (Isaiah 3:3; 57:15).
-The Scriptures use the word heavens to describe three different places:
+The Scriptures use the word heavens to describe three different places.

 What about the expression “seventh heaven”?
 An ancient Babylonian myth spoke of the seventh heaven where the gods dwell.
 The number 7 may have also been taken from the heavenly bodies that are nearest to earth: the moon, Mercury, Venus, Mars, the Sun, Jupiter, and Saturn.
 This reference cannot be found in the Bible, as the Bible just describes 3 heavens:

 The first heaven is the firmament, the earth’s sky, where the birds fly and where the clouds hover above.
 “And God said, let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
 And God made the firmament and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
 And God called the firmament Heaven.
 And the evening and the morning were the second day” (Genesis 1:6-8 also Isaiah 55:10).
-When God was forming the Garden of Eden, He created the first heaven to compass around the earth.
+When God formed the Garden of Eden, He created the first heaven to compass around the earth.

 The first “heaven” refers to the atmospheric heavens that is seen by the human eye as a canopy, or dome, covering our earth.
 No life can exist without air.
 Plants need it as well as living creatures.
 Without the atmosphere, our earth would be a lifeless place, greatly heated in that section which is close to the sun and very cold in the other parts.
 No plant life would exist anywhere, and no living thing could live for any duration of time.